SGNovice/Disease-detection-using-chest-xrays/README.md

 * Random Vertical Flip
 * Conversion To Pytorch floatTensor type: This minimalistic approach was our shot at preserving as much information that would be clinically relevant for diagnosing our target conditions.

-Sample image from the transformed dataset is as below
+Sample images from the transformed dataset are as below
 ![Transformed](images/transformed.png)

 ### Modeling